syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

 ## Embedding fonts in PDF file

 By default, some fonts (such as Unicode font) are not supported in PDF.
 In this case, it is possible to embed the font in PDF document with the help of PdfTrueTypeFont.
+Refer the below code snippet to achieve the same.

 {% highlight c# %}
 Stream fontStream = typeof(App).GetTypeInfo().Assembly.GetManifestResourceStream("SfDataGridSample.Pacifico.ttf");